 All but one of the particles predicted/incorporated in the standard model have been observed by the experiment.
+Shown in Fig. 1 are the discovery dates for each particle.
+Not all of them are considered to be elementary.
 The Higgs particle has not yet been discovered and its discovery is the focus of the experiments at the Large Hadron Collider at CERN in Geneva.
 The Higgs plays a pivotal role in the standard model because according to the standard model it is responsible of giving mass to all other massive particles.
 Hence, proof for its existence is absolutely essential to prove that the standard model is indeed a self consistent theory.

 According to the standard model these particles interact with each other via the four known interactions.
 However, not all of them interact via all 4 interactions.
 Particles which have charge interact via the electromagnetic interaction and massive particles interact also via gravity.
 Gravity is much weaker than the other three interactions and can be ignored in particle physics calculations involving realistic beam energies in the laboratory.
 All quarks carry the 'charge' of the strong interactions which is called colour and therefore interact via the strong interaction.
-Both leptons and quarks interact via the weak interaction.
+Both leptons and quarks interact via the weak interaction because they also carry weak charges.
 In quantum field theory interactions are mediated by particles which are called for this reason mediators.
-Strong interactions are mediated eight particles called the gluons, g_i .
-The mediator of electromagnetic interactions is the photon, γ , and the mediators of the weak interactions are the W^{\pm} and the Z^0 .
+Strong interactions are mediated eight particles called the gluons, $\mathbf{g_i}$.
+The mediator of electromagnetic interactions is the photon, γ , and the mediators of the weak interactions are the \mathbf{W}^{\pm} and the \mathbf{Z}^0 .
 All these mediators are spin one particles (vectors).
-The various particles of the Standard Model along with their basic properties are shown in Fig. 1.
-The properties of the 4 interactions and their mediators are shown in Fig.2
+The various particles of the Standard Model along with their basic properties are shown in Table 1.
+The properties of the 4 interactions and their mediators are shown in Table 2.

 Particle Particle Charge Strong Electromagnetic Weak Force

-Туре Symbol Force Force
+Type Symbol Force Force

 Up-type Quark u,c,t +2/3 Y Y Y

 Down-type Quark d,s,b -1/2 Y Y Y

 Charged Lepton e - , μ - , τ - -1 N Y Y

 Neutral Lepton ν_e, ν_μ, ν_τ 0 N N Y

-Higgs H^0 0 Ν Ν Y
+Higgs H^0 0 N N Y